unify-BD-scan-test/blackduck-libraries-scan-QA/readme.md

 > **Important**

  - Dynamic analysis finds vulnerabilities in a runtime environment while the code is being executed.
- - In case of an idle application, arvos scan will not catch any vulnerability.
+ - In case of an idle application, arvos scan will not catch any vulnerability..